-It is a widespread (thankfully, now becoming corrected) notion that spirituality equals renouncing everything and becoming a monk.
-Should someone that’s trying to transcend the world still buy Nike shoes and go on expensive dinners?
+It is a widespread (thankfully, now corrected) notion that spirituality equals renouncing everything and becoming a monk.
+Should someone who’s trying to transcend the world still buy Nike shoes and go on expensive dinners?
 Is it okay for spiritual people to devote time to their marriage?

 Truth is, spirituality isn’t about resisting your life, it’s about transcending it.